Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 Provides:
 - End-device connectivity
 - VLAN segmentation
-- Layer 2 security is applied at the access layer using DHCP Snooping, Dynamic ARP Inspection (DAI), and Port Security to protect against common network attacks
+- Layer 2 security is implemented at the access layer using DHCP Snooping, Dynamic ARP Inspection (DAI), and Port Security

 ---

 ### WAN / Edge Layer

-* HQ-R1
+- HQ-R1
-* HQ-R2
+- HQ-R2
-* BR1
+- BR1
-* BR2
+- BR2
-* ISP Router
+- ISP Router

 Provides:

-* Connectivity between headquarters and branch sites
+- Connectivity between headquarters and branch sites
-* WAN edge routing for both HQ and branch networks
+- WAN edge routing for both HQ and branch networks
-* Transit network simulating a service provider MPLS core using private addressing
+- Transit network simulating a service provider MPLS core using private addressing
-* OSPF adjacency and route propagation across all sites
+- OSPF adjacency and route propagation across all sites

 ### Design Notes

-* Both **HQ and branch routers operate as WAN edge devices**, connecting their local networks to the service provider WAN
+- Both **HQ and branch routers operate as WAN edge devices**, connecting their local networks to the service provider WAN
-* The ISP router acts as a **simulated MPLS core**, providing transit between sites
+- The ISP router acts as a **simulated MPLS core**, providing transit between sites
-* Branch routers (BR1 / BR2) serve as:
+- Branch routers (BR1 / BR2) serve as:

-  * Default gateways for branch LANs
+  - Default gateways for branch LANs
-  * Edge devices connecting to the WAN
+  - Edge devices connecting to the WAN

-* The design reflects a balance between performance, redundancy, and operational simplicity, aligning with real-world enterprise network design principles
+- The design reflects a balance between performance, redundancy, and operational simplicity, aligning with real-world enterprise network design principles

 ---

 ## Branch Sites